OCA/product-attribute/product_profile/README.rst

    in 'product.profile' model.

 ```python

 class ProductProfile(models.Model):
     ...
     profile_default_categ_id = fields.Many2one(
         'product.category',
         string='Default category')

 ```

    In this case 'categ_id' field (from product.template) is populated with 'profile_default_categ_id' value but can be updated manually by the user.
+   Carefull: each time you change profile, the default value is also populated whatever the previous value.
+Custom value is only keep if don't change the profile.

 4. Insert data (xml or csv) and define values for each field defined above